mdn/content/files/en-us/web/css/anchor-name/index.md

 #### Result

-Try choosing values from the drop-down menus to change the anchors that the elements are positioned relative to.
+Select different values from the drop-down menus to change the anchors that the elements are positioned relative to.

 {{ EmbedLiveSample("Multiple positioned elements and anchors", "100%", "400") }}